 “Registering” will make an entry to a database storing this new user’s details and return the user to the main screen.

 If the “continue as guest” button is clicked, we will let the user proceed and to the main game as a “guest user” that is not able to save their score (but otherwise able to make use of all game features).

-Post-Login (6 Hours)

-This screen should be shown after logging in or continuing as guest.

-The player should be shown a title screen with game art and the option to either start a new game or access the leaderboard display.

-Starting a new game will start the game.

-Accessing the leaderboard display will query the database for a list of the highest 10 scoring players and display this list to the user.

-The title screen will be accompanied by theme music.

-The title screen should also have animated elements.
+The view s button will display the list of top ten s achieved worldwide.

 Section 2: Agents

 2a: Player Character (PC)